 Under the Kurrajong Tree: Holidays on Ice 2015

 Under the Kurrajong Tree is a series of music concerts outside under The Cad Factory's huge kurrajong tree.
 On May 16 'Holidays on Ice' performed, featuring Angie Hart (FRENTE) and Dean Manning along with local singer Jess Pearce.

 Shane Faye, renowned studio engineer, producer and musician gave an intensive one day protools workshop in The Cad Factory Studio.

 RE//ASSEMBLING: International Women's Day Celebration 2015

 Co-curated by Sarah McEwan and CSU Lecturer Julie Montgarrett, this exhibtion features 21 female artists from the Riverina exhibting work at the HR Gallop Gallery, Charles Sturt University.

 A one night only gallery based performance of Linda Luke's solo dance work Still Point Turning at the Wagga Wagga Art Gallery.
 To compliment this performacne Linda gave four movement workshops to primary students in Griffith, Tharbogan, Leeton and Narrandera in partnership with Western Riverina Arts.

 Over 4 years of building, The Cad Factory Studio celebrated on November 8 with a vegan BBQ and performances from Melbourne band The Darling Downs and Sydney band AXIS.
-Have a look at the photos

 The Cad Factory Studio Launch 2014